ESCT - Understanding Employer Superannuation Contribution Tax

 ESCT - Useful Things To Keep In Mind

-- Like PAYE, ESCT is a compulsory tax type paid on the employer contribution to an employee's KiwiSaver or complying superannuation fund.
+- ESCT is a compulsory tax type paid on the employer contribution to an employee's KiwiSaver or complying superannuation fund.

-- ESCT rate is based on the employee's total earnings (Gross before tax).
-It is a flat rate deduction applied to the employer's contribution amount only.
+- ESCT is based on the employee's total earnings (Gross before tax) and is a flat rate applied to the employer's contribution amount only.

-- This is paid and filed separately to Inland Revenue.
+- This is filed separately to Inland Revenue.

-- The ESCT rate is calculated and set at the beginning of each financial year, or at the start of employment for a new employee for that financial year.
-It is not updated with salary changes, but is re-calculated at the beginning of the next financial year.
+- The ESCT rate is set at the beginning of each financial year, or the start of employment for a new employee.
+It is not updated with salary changes, but should be reviewed at the beginning of the next financial year.

 - An employee, or IRD can request that ESCT be calculated at a higher rate.
 You can update this rate at any time to comply with this request.